-(a) Dashed lines show 1987-2017 averages.

-- (b) PNFC interest payments as a percentage of gross operating surplus, excluding the alignment adjustment and the effects of financial intermediation services indirectly measured (FISIM). (c) Calculated as interest payments, plus mortgage principal repayments as a proportion of nominal post-tax household income.
-Household income has been adjusted for the effects - nominal post-tax household income.
-Household income has been adjusted for the effects of FISIM.
+- (a) Dashed lines show 1987-2017 averages. - (b) PNFC interest payments as a percentage of gross operating surplus, excluding the alignment adjustment and the effects of financial intermediation services indirectly measured (FISIM). - (c) Calculated as interest payments, plus mortgage principal repayments as a proportion of nominal post-tax household income.
+Household income has been adjusted for the effects of FISIM